How To Get a £1 Million Mortgage

 Step 2: Sharpen your credit reports

 Your credit history still matters, even if you have a generous income that sufficiently covers the repayments.
-Remember, it’s all about risk for lenders, so getting approved and good interest rates depends on your credit score being the best it can be.
+Remember, it’s all about risk for lenders, so getting approved and reasonable interest rates depends on your credit score being the best it can be.
 Look into it and make sure it’s up-to-date with no mistakes.

 You can download your credit reports in our guide.

-Step 3: Speak to a mortgage broker:
+Step 3: Speak to a mortgage broker

 Our Broker-Matching Service Guaranteed!

-We want you to have complete confidence in our service, and get the best chance of securing your mortgage.
+We want you to have complete confidence in our service and get the best chance of securing your mortgage.
 We guarantee to get your mortgage approved where others can’t – or we’ll give you £100*

 Eligibility criteria